HeteroCache: A Dynamic Retrieval Approach to Heterogeneous KV Cache Compression for Long-Context LLM Inference: Experiments

 \paragraph{Backbone LLMs and Baselines.} We selected multiple open-source LLMs for our experiments to verify the performance across different paradigms.
 These include standard non-reasoning models, specifically Llama-3.1-8B-Instruct and Qwen2.5-14B-Instruct, as well as the reasoning model DeepSeek-R1-Distill-Llama-8B.

 To demonstrate the effectiveness of HeteroCache, we compare it with several compression methods: (1) FullAttention.
 The original model without KV cache compression.
 (2) Quest \citep{tang2024quest}.
 An algorithm that estimates the criticality of KV cache pages using the statistics of key values, loading only critical pages for attention calculation; (3) ShadowKV \citep{sun2025shadowkvkvcacheshadows}.
-A dynamic compression method that retains low-rank Key projections on the GPU while offloading the value cache to the CPU, dynamically reconstructing minimal sparse KV pairs on the fly; (4) OmniKV \citep{hao2025omnikv}.
+A dynamic compression method that retains low-rank key projections on the GPU while offloading the value cache to the CPU, dynamically reconstructing minimal sparse KV pairs on the fly; (4) OmniKV \citep{hao2025omnikv}.
 A dynamic compression method by offloading KV pairs to CPU memory and retrieving relevant tokens based on layer attention patterns; (5) CAKE \citep{qin2025cake}.
 A cascading static compression framework that allocates adaptive cache budgets between layers based on their spatiotemporal attention preferences.

-\paragraph{Implementation.} All performance and latency experiments were conducted on a single NVIDIA A100 GPU and a 32-core Intel Xeon Gold 6326 processor at 2.90GHz.
+\paragraph{Implementation.} Detailed system configurations are provided in Appendix~\ref{sec:system_specs}.
 To demonstrate the orthogonality of HeteroCache with quantization, we applied 4-bit weight quantization to the DeepSeek-R1-Distill-Llama-8B model using bitsandbytes \citep{dettmers20218}.
-To ensure a fair comparison, we standardized the evaluation criteria by requiring all algorithms to retain a prefetched KV cache equivalent to a KV cache memory budget $\rho$, rather than a fixed token budget, and we used the Qwen2.5 series to ensure a fair comparison, as implementations of certain baselines do not yet support the latest architecture Qwen3.
+To ensure a fair comparison, we standardized the evaluation criteria by requiring all algorithms to retain a prefetched KV cache equivalent to a memory budget ratio $\rho$, rather than a fixed token budget, and we used the Qwen2.5 series to ensure a fair comparison, as implementations of certain baselines do not yet support the latest architecture Qwen3.
+See Appendix~\ref{sec:system_memory} for detailed system footprint and bandwidth scaling.

-\paragraph{Hyperparameter Configuration.} For the hyperparameter configuration, we standardized both the stability threshold $\tau_{stable}$ and the similarity threshold $\tau_{sim}$ at 0.5 for Llama and the stability threshold 0.4 for Qwen due to the lower memory budget.
-Consistent with this setting, the drift threshold $\tau_{drift}$ was set equal to $\tau_{stable}$.
+\paragraph{Hyperparameter Configuration.} For the hyperparameter configuration, we standardized both the stability threshold $\tau_{\text{stable}}$ and the similarity threshold $\tau_{\text{sim}}$ at 0.5 for Llama and the stability threshold 0.4 for Qwen due to the lower memory budget.
+Consistent with this setting, the drift threshold $\tau_{\text{drift}}$ was set equal to $\tau_{\text{stable}}$.
 Regarding the KV cache memory budget $\rho$, we selected 0.3 or 0.5, tailored to the specific characteristics of different datasets and models.
 Ablation studies on parameters are presented in the following sections.